Brandon Crawford Player Props: Giants vs. Rangers

 Brandon Crawford At The Plate

-- Crawford has 10 doubles, a triple, six home runs and 21 walks while hitting .207.
+- Crawford is hitting .205 with 10 doubles, a triple, six home runs and 21 walks.

-- Crawford has picked up an RBI in 33.8% of his games this season, with two or more RBI in 8.5% of his games.
-He has also produced three or more runs in two contests.
+- Crawford has had at least one RBI in 33.3% of his games this season (24 of 72), with more than one RBI six times (8.3%).
+He has also been responsible for three or more of his team's runs in two contests.

-- In 24 of 71 games this season, he has scored, and three of those games included multiple runs.
+- He has scored a run in 24 games this year, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.